JavaScript Functions Advanced

 console.log(greet()); // Hello!

-A higher-order function either takes a function as an argument, returns a function, or both.
-You'll run into them everywhere in JavaScript, especially with array methods like map, filter, and reduce.
+A higher-order function takes another function as input, returns one as output, or does both.
+You will see this pattern everywhere, especially with methods like map, filter, and reduce.

 javascript